 Listen for these melodic characteristics in each section of the song.
 Notice how different sections utilize different characteristics to achieve contrast.
 Then, try using the same contrasting characteristics between two sections of your next original song.

-Tip: When developing a language of melody, it can help to keep the chord progression simple and repetitive throughout the verse and chorus.
+Tip: When developing a critical listening language of melody, it can help to keep the chord progression simple and repetitive throughout the verse and chorus.
 This way you can hear how the melody is responsible for all the contrast between sections instead of a new chord or chord progression creating the contrast.

 Most songwriters are on the lookout for interesting chord progressions.
 We hear other songs using them, but somehow when we try to use them ourselves they can sound out of character, or just a knock-off of the original.
 So we go back to our old progressions.